Table of Contents

 The good news is that, once you have completed your keto induction, keto flu will cease to be an issue, and all your symptoms will vanish.
 Once that happens, you feel great!
 Your energy levels will return, you’ll have more focus, you’ll have no more cravings, and you’ll start burning fat like a furnace.

 With carbs back in your body, you’ll have to go through glucose depletion all over again to get back into ketosis.
-Depending on how many carbohydrates you ate, this could take a day or two, or even up to a week.
+Depending on how many carbohydrates you ate, this could take a day or two, or even up to a week, get some strips here.
 You may also fall back in love with carbs and never get back to keto.

 If this all sounds a little alarmist, that’s because even a keto cheats day once per week will effectively derail your diet.
 Unlike low-calorie diets, where you can get back on track at your very next meal, a cheat on keto will disrupt ketosis and put the brakes on your progress.
 In short, cheating on the keto diet is not recommend!